CNSocialDepress: A Chinese Social Media Dataset for Depression Risk Detection and Structured Analysis: Automated Dataset Generation Pipeline

 \subsection{Module II: Automatic Verification and Summarization}

-In the second module, we applied the fine-tuned model from Module I to label every text for each user, extracting all texts that contain any depression-related semantics.
-We then leveraged the Deepseek R1 671B model \cite{guo2025deepseek} to verify the correctness of both labels and texts on a case-by-case basis.
-Following this verification step, we employed a few-shot approach to summarize the extracted texts.
-In the few-shot setting, we instruct the model to assume the role of experts in psychology and text sentiment analysis.
-Additionally, we provide the model with detailed task requirements and exemplary gold-standard answer samples.
-Details are in the Appendix \ref{fig:module2}.
+In Module II, we apply the fine-tuned Module I model to label all posts for each user.
+We then collect posts that are assigned to at least one dimension.
+Next, we use DeepSeek-R1-671B~\cite{guo2025deepseek} to verify the assigned labels and the supporting evidence on a case-by-case basis.
+After verification, we summarize the collected posts using a few-shot prompting setup.
+The prompt instructs the model to act as a psychology expert and to produce structured summaries aligned with \textit{CNSD Gold}.
+We also provide detailed requirements and gold-standard examples.
+The full prompt is shown in Appendix~\ref{fig:module2}.